milkytoasto/DSChaosMod/README.md

 ## Usage

 Currently there is a gui server that can be run by running the `server.py` file.
-A sample `client.py` file has been added to receive and print the messages the websocket server broadcasts.
+TwitchVotingOverlay has an html file that can be viewed in your browser or added to OBS as a browser source that will receive messages from the websocket server.

 To run the websocket server, press `Initialize Websocket Server`